inside.ewu.edu

 Pre-requisites: concurrent enrollment in FILM 481.

-Students will complete a short film and screen it for the public and the FILM faculty.
-Directors will discuss storytelling and aesthetic choices following the screening.
+Students complete a short film and screen it for the public and the FILM faculty.
+Directors discuss storytelling and aesthetic choices following the screening with a panel of faculty and experts.

 Notes: offered spring quarter.